TCassas/proyectoPYRDH/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## About this projects

+PYRDH it's a quiz game where you can create your own quizzes with different ammount of questions of two types (4 answers and true or false question) and sharing them with other users.

+Notes:
+- I'm pretty sure you are going to have troubles with the database, everytime someone has tried to import the project dump it returned errors, I think it can be something about using different MySQL versions.
+While developing this project I used MySQL 8.0.15.
+- While pulling this project it is probably that .env file is not included.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: